aszx87410/huli-blog/source/_posts/en/lidemy-http-challenge.md

 I remember that I spent about two days on the initial version.
 One day for designing levels and another day for writing code.
 The part of designing levels took longer because the implementation of the code was quite simple.

 Next, let's take a look at the content of each level of the first ten levels!

-Again, if you haven't completed it yet, I strongly recommend not to view it!
-Quickly go and play: [Lidemy HTTP Challenge](https://lidemy-http-challenge.herokuapp.com/start).

 ## Level 1